Deoxythymidine nucleoside analogue

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate zidovudine + lamivudine as an "acceptable" dual-nucleoside backbone for use in initial treatment of HIV infection.
-In pregnant women, the guidelines consider zidovudine + lamivudine the "preferred" dual-nucleoside option for combination therapy to prevent perinatal HIV transmission.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services (HHS) state that zidovudine + lamivudine is "not recommended" for initial treatment of HIV infection, because of greater risk of toxicity than recommended nucleoside medications.
+The HHS treatment guidelines for pregnant women consider zidovudine + lamivudine to be an "alternative" dual-nucleoside option for combination therapy to prevent perinatal HIV transmission.

 A direct comparison of zidovudine with stavudine, each in combination with lamivudine and the protease inhibitor indinavir as initial therapy,(2) found no difference in the two regimens in maintaining viral load suppression at 48 weeks.
 Although serious adverse events were not significantly different between treatment arms, there was increased nausea and vomiting in the zidovudine-containing arm, and increased diarrhea and rash in the stavudine-containing arm.